 A few words on Sourdough Starter

-There is so much to say about sourdough starter, that I wrote an entire blog about it a few months ago.
+There is so much to say about sourdough starter, that I wrote an entire blog about it last year.
 Feel free to read that if you want an in-depth read on all things starter.
 That being said, you will want your starter to be active and bubbly before beginning this bake.
-There is no one specific way to achieve this so it is important to know your starter and how long it takes to rise and fall.
+There is no one right way to achieve this so it is important to know your starter and how long it takes to rise and fall.

 Sourdough Bagel Twists

 - 400 g bread flour

 - Bagel toppings of choice- everything bagel seasoning, cinnamon sugar, egg wash (for plain), or anything else you like!

 - a large pot of water

 - 1 TBS Sugar -I used turbinado because of it’s depth of flavor

 - Weigh and sift flour into a large bowl